Child Welfare Stipend Program Information

 - Meet with the Child Welfare Coordinator as requested

-- Seek and accept qualified employment in a NE Wisconsin public or tribal child welfare agency for a period of time equal to the length of IV-E educational support (generally one or two years)
+- Seek and accept qualified employment in a Wisconsin public or tribal child welfare agency for a period of time equal to the length of IV-e educational support (generally one or two years)

 BSW students will receive information about the program in the first semester of their junior year.
 Interested students are invited to meet with the Child Welfare Coordinator to obtain more information about the stipend program and the field of public child welfare.
 Application materials are available through the BSW stipend application link above.